-For Pools and Pool / Spa combination systems we recommend using regular pool salt (Sodium Chloride) in conjunction with Mineral Lab Additive for Swimming Pools.
+Pool Lab recommend using regular pool salt (Sodium Chloride).
 Do not use salt with iodine, anti-caking agents or other additives.
-For Spas we recommend Mineral Lab Combined Mineral Complex for Spas and Hot Tubs.

 CHLORINE STABILIZER - CYANURIC ACID

 The sun's ultraviolet light breaks down chlorine rapidly, so in domestic applications it is highly beneficial to use a chlorine stabilizer in pools with exposure to the sun.
 Indoor pools will only benefit if there is direct sunlight on the water for a significant part of the day.